osuTitanic/deck/README.md

 # Deck

-Deck is an api/score server, designed for older osu! clients from 2008 to 2013.
+Deck is an api/score server, designed for every osu! client (2007-2024).

 Please view [this repository](https://github.com/osuTitanic/titanic) for setup instructions!